Here we are midway through a fat loss transformation…

 So if three times a week can get great results and achieve a genuine fat loss transformation, what do you do in the gym for those actual sessions?
 I’m not here to write a full program, so I’ll just set out the broad approach – you don’t do a bodybuilder split, you need more frequency of application than that; you pair big movements with smaller movements (hardly radical I know) and/or you do big move/activation or rehab move/big move/rest; whereas there will be crossover between workouts you don’t do full body workouts with similar movements at every session (if you do and if you train hard, you will overtrain – the reason why some trainers can get away with these type of workouts is because they don’t have the work ethic/confidence/ability to push their clients hard); and you push yourself/your client to their limit (remember this is an extremely individual thing and my “hard” may be your “easy”) so that they make progress at each and every workout.
 I’ll finish todays piece with a reiteration of that last sentence.
 One key to a successful transformation is to ensure that you do set a personal best at each and every workout.
 If you’re a trainer and you think this isn’t possible with a new client over the first 3 months, then hand your PT badge in.
 And if we get some naysayers who say progress every workout would mean a guy was pushing world records in 3 months, think again.
 Progress cannot ever be linear, therefore the training stimulus should also not be linear, so different factors can be manipulated for new Personal Bests – weight, reps, rest intervals, tempo, mechanical advantage.

-If you have any questions on the subject of this fat loss transformation tip please fire away in the comments section below, and if you like this post I’m always extremely appreciative of LIKES and SHARES via the social media buttons on the left of this page.
+If you have any questions on the subject of this fat loss transformation tip please fire away in the comments section below.
 And if you don’t live near a UP Personal Training gym and want to work with our team, maybe you should check out our very popular, one-to-one coaching, online personal training service.